WereszczynskiGroup/WASP/README.md

 In order to compile the writhe code, it is necessary to execute the **build.sh**executable in the **writhe\_code** directory which can be done by running the command `sh build.sh` in the **writhe\_code** directory.

 The **config.txt** file in the **trajectory\_preprocessing** directory can be modified if the writhe code is planned to be stored somewhere other than its default location or if a large number of trajectories will be analyzed in a different directory.
+This file is whitespace sensitive and its format should not be altered.

 If the writhe code will be stored in a different directory, simply change the default path for the writhe code to the full path to the new location.